St Paul the Apostle was born in 5 AD in Tarsus, Cilicia, Roman Empire (modern-day Turkey).

 St Paul the Apostle Feast Day

-The feast Day is on of January 25 for the conversion of St Paul.
+The feast Day of the conversion of St Paul the Apostle is on January 25.

 Attributes

-St Paul is represented by a Christian martyrdom, sword, and a book.
+St Paul is represented in art with a Christian martyrdom, a sword, and a book.

-St Paul the Apostle is Patronage Saint of
+St Paul the Apostle is the Patron Saint of

 He is the Patron Saint of missions, theologians, and gentile Christians.